 To create a Contract template in Google Docs from scratch, follow the below steps.

-Step 1: Open Google Docs and sign in to your account.
+1. Open Google Docs and sign in to your account.

-Step 2: Open a blank document in Google Docs in which you want to create your Contract template in Google Docs.
+2. Open a blank document in Google Docs in which you want to create your Contract template in Google Docs.

 Now drag the bottom line of the table down to adjust the size to fill the whole page.
 In the right corner of the table, there is a down arrow.
 Select “Row 1.
 Column 3.
-Select Outer borders” from the list.
+Select Outer Borders” from the list.
 Click the table and adjust its size and style.

 This is the standard font considered for all the contract and legal documents.
-The font size should between 10 and 12.
+The font size should be between 10 and 12.
 Please note that you should not use giddy fonts

-Step 8: To create a horizontal line before the sign, go to the ‘Insert’ tab and click “New Drawing”.
+6. To create a horizontal line before the sign, go to the ‘Insert’ tab and click “New Drawing”.
 Once the drawing tool is open, click the line tool to create a horizontal line.
 Adjust the size of your line and place it at the bottom.

 To create a horizontal line before the sign, go to the ‘Insert’ tab and click “New Drawing”.
 Once the drawing tool is open, click the line tool to create a horizontal line.
 Adjust the size of your line and place it at the bottom.
 Create a text box to mention the title of the person signing it.
+See the below screenshot.

 We can also create a text box on the top of the line and use a script font for your ‘signature’ or leave it blank and sign after the Contract document has been printed.

-Step 10: The last step in creating Contract templates in Google docs is adding your approved seal.
+8. The last step in creating Contract templates in Google Docs is adding your approved seal.
 This step is optional.
-If you want to use your company logo or Institution logo select ‘insert’ from the menu bar and click “image – Upload from computer”.
+If you want to use your company logo or Institution logo, select ‘insert’ from the menu bar and click “image – Upload from computer”.

-You may also like following the below articles
+You may also like following the articles below